Bentlybro/Video-Splitter-And-Resizer/README.md

 This script uses "moviepy" which will require you to run "pip install moviepy"

+and you *need* to make sure you have ffmpeg setup correctly

 When you run the script it will open a file browser for you to select a video file, choose the video file will be split into 5 minute sections

 ![show](https://github.com/Bentlybro/Video-Splitter-And-Resizer/assets/27962737/3dbf0096-ae67-4292-906c-32553ea1a22e)